 Use small pieces to fill in and around large ones.
 Think of the debris as puzzle pieces, each with its own proper spot.
 If your trash bin has a door, don’t park the bin so close to the house that you can’t open it.
 Walking in heavy items is a lot easier than lifting them over the side.
 Also, make sure you order the proper size.
 If you explain your project to the sanitation company, the staff should be able to suggest a bin size that’s right for your project.
 This home remodeling checklist will keep you on track.

 If you’re hoping for a brand new home for a particular event or holiday, make sure you look at your end date and work your way backward.
 Be sure to pencil in a few weeks to a month at the end for wiggle-room in case there are delays on the way to avoid disappointment.
 Also, if you can, try to avoid getting work done during the peak remodeling season, you’ll save some money.
 Learn how to complete a renovation without you and your partner getting a divorce.

 Add light without windows

 You may not need to invest a bunch of money in new, bigger windows to bring in more light to your home.
 Skylights have their drawbacks because they can lead to moisture problems if not installed correctly but they can add a ton of light to a home at a lower cost.

 Watch your walls

 Consider replacing a wall if the repair costs are going to exceed replacement costs.
 The labor of repairing a banged-up will eat up your dough so weigh your options carefully.
-Check out some wall repair tips that could save you some money.
+These are the home improvement projects you should never, ever DIY.

 You don’t have to get rid of those ugly, old cabinets.
 You can always just throw a coat of paint on them to save some big bucks.
 Get an idea of how to paint kitchen cabinets easily.